 7. Leverage Powerful Tools To Track Your Expenses

 If you’re using tools like Personal Capital or Mint, most of your financial data is being tracked.

 Set a recurring reminder for each month to review your budget and note areas where you need to improve.
-Aside from reviewing your expenses, get into the habit to login into your bank account once per day.
+Aside from reviewing your expenses, get into the habit of login into your bank account once per day.

 This doesn’t need to be thorough and should last within 2–5 minutes.
-Your goal for logging into your bank account it to ensure that your finances are in good standing.
+Your goal for logging into your bank account is to ensure that your finances are in good standing.
 You’ll catch bad spending patterns quicker if you review your finances daily.